piedoom/doomy.org/content/2018-01-03-creating-an-audio-plugin-with-rust-vst/index.md

-title = "Creating a simple synthesizer VST plugin in Rust" date = 2018-01-03T01:00:00.007Z author = "doomy" summary = "Using the vst2 crate to create audio plugins in the Rust programming language."
+title = "Creating a simple synthesizer VST plugin in Rust" date = 2018-01-03T01:00:00.007Z author = "doomy" description = "Using the vst2 crate to create audio plugins in the Rust programming language."

 [taxonomies]
 tags = ["rust", "audio"]